 Christmas plum cake

 It goes without saying that Christmas is incomplete without a slice of this gorgeous bronze rum or brandy infused piece of heaven.
-Sign of a good plum cake is in the very first bite.
-Moist and fluffy, the plums/ fruits swollen with rum and the aroma of burnt sugar.
-Best way to enjoy this delight is on Christmas morning with a hot cup of joe, opening presents besides the lit-up tree with your family.
+Sign of a good plum cake is in its very first bite- moist and fluffy, the plums/fruits swollen with rum and the aroma of burnt sugar.
+Best way to enjoy this delight is on Christmas morning with a hot cup of joe, opening presents beside the lit-up tree with your family.

 What’s not to love?
 Blend of ginger, cinnamon and her sisters (nutmeg and cloves), sugar and a dash of red chilli, is what goes into making ginger wine or as it is fondly called in our household – O.T. (don’t ask me why).
 Not only does it taste divine but a few sips of this golden concoction will keep you warm on a cold winter evening.

 The conventional roast dinner comes to us from the west.
-Cooked with a variety of poultry like turkey, chicken, duck it’s served with gravy along with sides of roasted vegetables and egg salad.
+Cooked with a variety of poultry like turkey, chicken and duck, it’s served with gravy along with sides of roasted vegetables and egg salad.
 Preparations usually begin on Christmas Eve.